augustposch/seattle/README.md

 Here are the Exploratory Data Analysis plots, but just for Pioneer.

-PS1.
+10. To get familiar with the Pioneer Southbound dataset, let's look at which days and times we have observations:

 ![fig1PS](/images/PSCountObs1.png)

-The above plot shows that the count of observations folows that same pattern as the entire dataset shown in Section 1 - more observations during weekday rush hours, because the Sound Transit runs more vehicles at that time.
+The count of observations follows the same pattern as the entire dataset shown in Section 1 - more observations during weekday rush hours, because the Sound Transit runs more vehicles at that time.

-PS2.
+11. For Pioneer Southbound, let's look at the **mean passengers** grouped by day of week and hour of day.

 ![fig2PS](/images/PSMeanPass1.png)